 DISCUSSION: It is recognized that glenoid deficiency plays a role in the recurrence of anterior instability.
-This procedure prevents the Hill-Sachs lesion from engaging the anterior rim of the glenoid and causing the humeral head to lever out anteriorly.
+Engaging the Hill-Sachs lesion prevents the area of deficiency from with the anterior rim of the glenoid levers the humeral head out anteriorly.
 The Remplissage procedure first described by Purchase and Wolf has led to clinical success in our series of patients, regardless of relevant history.
 Anecdotally, patients were able to perform activities that were severely limiting prior to the procedure.
 We advocate the use of this procedure in patients with Hill-Sachs lesions that are functionally limited due to recurrent dislocations.

-- = presenter - ♦ Indicates those faculty presentations in which the FDA has not cleared the drug and/or medical device for the use described (i.e., the drug or medical device is being discussed for an "off label" use).
+◆The FDA has not cleared the drug and/or medical device for the use described in this presentation (i.e. the drug or medical device is being discussed for an "off label" use).
+For full information, refer to page 251.